thibaultmg/acm-rag-content/docs/acm/2.15/search/main.md

           suggestions retrieved for the search bar typeahead.
 Default value is `10,000`.
 To remove this limit set to `-1`.

-    2. Run the following `patch` command from the OpenShift Container Platform console to change the search result to 100 items:
+    2. Change the search result to `100` items by running the following `patch` command from the OpenShift Container Platform console:

     ``` bash
     oc patch configmap console-mce-config -n multicluster-engine --type merge -p '{"data":{"SEARCH_RESULT_LIMIT":"100"}}'